BeamMW/docs-gitbook/dev/README.md

 In the beginning, Beam was originally designed as an implementation of the [Mimblewimble ](beam-technology/mimblewimble.md)([original whitepaper](https://docs.beam.mw/Mimblewimble.pdf)) protocol.
 Since then, Beam version 5.0 included support for a [Lelantus](https://github.com/BeamMW/beam/wiki/Lelantus-MW) shielded pool which became the [LelantusMW](beam-technology/lelantusmw.md) protocol that is the core of Beam's Privacy Layer one.

 The Beam network uses the [Dandelion protocol](https://blockonomi.com/dandelion-protocol/), merging non-interactive transactions along the stem phase.
-Additional technical information regarding this implementation can be found [here](https://github.com/BeamMW/beam/wiki/Transaction-graph-obfuscation).&#x20;
+Additional technical information regarding this implementation can be found [here](https://github.com/BeamMW/beam/wiki/Transaction-graph-obfuscation).

 **Beam also features:**

 * [Atomic Swaps](beam-technology/atomic-swaps.md): Allows the exchange of Beam for Bitcoin, Ethereum, and several other currencies without needing a trusted third party.
-* Laser Beam: A direct payment channel implementation similar to those used in the [Lightning Network](https://lightning.network/).&#x20;
+* Laser Beam: A direct payment channel implementation similar to those used in the [Lightning Network](https://lightning.network/).
-* Secure Bulletin Board System ([SBBS](beam-technology/sbbs.md)): An encrypted, decentralized messaging system that broadcasts information and creates transactions between Beam wallets.&#x20;
+* Secure Bulletin Board System ([SBBS](beam-technology/sbbs.md)): An encrypted, decentralized messaging system that broadcasts information and creates transactions between Beam wallets.

 ### Confidential Assets

 Beam offers the creation of new asset types on the blockchain called Confidential Assets (CA).
-Each new CA is designated as a first-class citizen in Beam nodes due to the Layer 1 implementation and does not require using Smart Contracts like Ethereum ERC-20 tokens.&#x20;
+Each new CA is designated as a first-class citizen in Beam nodes due to the Layer 1 implementation and does not require using Smart Contracts like Ethereum ERC-20 tokens.

 **This results in Beam tokens offering the same privacy and security as Beam coins** while seamlessly integrating with Beam Wallets and dApps.
 Confidential Assets can be emitted manually or deployed via Smart Contracts within Beam Virtual Machine.